Barry Horowitz: Later career (2000–2003, 2013)

-Return to professional wrestling (2022-2023)
+Return to professional wrestling (2022–2023)

-After not wrestling since 2013, Horowitz returned to the ring on March 19, 2022 to face Joey Janela at the WrestlePro Rock And Roll Forever event in Rahway, New Jersey.
+After not wrestling since 2013, Horowitz returned to the ring on March 19, 2022, to face Joey Janela at the WrestlePro Rock And Roll Forever event in Rahway, New Jersey.
 The match was billed as a Rahway street fight.
 Horowitz was victorious in the match.
 Later that month, Horowitz wrestled at the WrestleCon Mark Hitchcock Memorial Super Show in Dallas teaming with Dango, Jimmy Wang Yang, nZo, and PCO in a losing effort against Atsushi Onita, Robert Gibson, Ricky Morton, Juice Robinson, and Colt Cabana.

-On May 11, 2022 Horowitz appeared in a vignette in All Elite Wrestling in a parody of Dark Side of the Ring in the build-up to the match between MJF and Wardlow.
+On May 11, 2022, Horowitz appeared in a vignette in All Elite Wrestling in a parody of Dark Side of the Ring in the build-up to the match between MJF and Wardlow.
 During the vignette, Horowitz (billed as a "Legendary Jewish Wrestler") defended fellow Jewish wrestler MJF while poking fun at himself by saying he's a top star and calling Shawn Dean (who had two disqualification victories over MJF) "a jobber".

-On the episode of Impact Wrestling that aired on February 16, 2023, Horowitz wrestled Johnny Swinger as part of Swinger's quest to get 50 victories.
+On the episode of Impact Wrestling that aired on February 16, 2023 (taped January 21), Horowitz wrestled Johnny Swinger as part of Swinger's quest to get 50 victories.
 After a distraction by The KISS Demon, Horowitz rolled Swinger up for a pinfall victory.
 Later in the show, Horowitz teased a shot at the World title if he got 50 victories like the one promised to Swinger but when Impact Director of Authority Santino Marella said his next opponent would be against Rhino, Horowitz decided he wanted to take his one victory and leave on top.